Confident Driving Starts with the Right Guidance

 • be at least 18 years of age

-• be in probationary stage for a minimum of 2 years
+• be in probationary stage for 2+ years

-• be free of suspensions or traffic violations within the last 12 months of probationary stage, including zero alcohol and/or drug level when driving.
+• be free of suspensions or traffic violations within the last 12 months of probationary stage, including zero alcohol/drug level when driving.

 You can reduce your probationary stage